 Unified Sewer Plan Update

-The Unified Sewer Plan will reflect Pierce County’s ongoing commitment to a healthy Puget Sound and our goals for supporting vibrant communities, effective government, and economic growth.
+The Unified Sewer Plan will reflect Pierce County’s ongoing commitments to a healthy Puget Sound and strategic goals of supporting vibrant communities, effective government, and an entrepreneurial climate.

 Pierce County Planning & Public Works is currently updating the Unified Sewer Plan (USP), which is an all-encompassing plan that dovetails the Pierce County Comprehensive Plan and will guide the County’s sewer utility for the next 20 years.
 The plan describes the sewer service area, existing collection and treatment system and outlines policies, goals, and plans that will guide future expansion and improvements.